-- Six of the 10 most competitive colleges are Ivy League schools.
+- Five of the 10 most competitive colleges are Ivy League schools.

 The hardest colleges to get into are among the oldest in the U.S. Over time, these schools have built up their reputations through a combination of academic excellence, large endowments, and notable alumni and faculty.
 These factors contribute to a long history of innovation and success.

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.

 Top 10 Hardest Colleges to Get Into